The majority of smartphones have integrated QR scanners. They use your phone’s camera to scan QR codes.

 Step 2: Select the image of the QR code you want to scan

-Step 3: Decide what action to take.
-If it is a website URL, you can click website to visit the site, copy the URL, or share it.
+Step 3: Decide what action to take; if it is a website URL, you can click on “Website,” “Copy URL,” or “Share”

 If it fails to identify the QR code, check that the “search” tab is highlighted.